phw/peek/README.md

     sudo apt install ./peek-*-Linux.deb

 ### Fedora
+**Note: Fedora by default does not provide the required `ffmpeg` package in its repositories.
+For this reason it is recommended for Fedora users to install Peek with Flatpak, see above.
+If you prefer to install Peek from the repositories you should install `ffmpeg` separately as described below.**

 Peek is available in the default repositories (Fedora 29 and later):

     sudo dnf install peek